 Side-by-side with the DAQ network that transports the physics data, there will be a controls network installed in the experiment.
 Again, the technology for this network will be Ethernet, because of its abundance and its wide range of different bandwidth implementations (10/100/1000/10000 Mb/s).
-The controls network will be structured in a deeply hierarchical manner, with 1 or 10 Gb/s NICs in the servers and 100 Mb/s sections e.g. at the Credit-Card PCs.
-Figure 46 shows the implementation of the final controls network distribution.
+The controls network will be structured in a deeply hierarchical manner, with 1 or 10 Gb/s NICs in the servers and 100 Mb/s sections at the controls interfaces.
+Figure 45 shows the implementation of the final controls network distribution.